CERIT-SC/fs2od/app/templates/share_description_base.md

 You can browse through the content of the dataset in this web interface in the tab `Files`.

 ## Download
 You can run following command to download whole content of the dataset:
 ```
 # get the download script
 wget https://raw.githubusercontent.com/CERIT-SC/onedata-downloader/master/download.py

-# download the dataset
+# download the dataset to the current folder
-./download.py $share_file_id
+python3 download.py $share_file_id

+# help can be obtain by
+python3 download.py --help
 ```
 or you can run the download script directly from the repository:
 ```